timh1203/algorithmDS/frontEndMasters.md

 - time complexity is how we reason about the speed of an algorithm
 - this allows us to process more data
-- we can measure time exactly but we have a general
+- we can measure time exactly but we have a general nomenclature

 - *space complexity* is how much memory is used
 - *time complexity* is how many primitive operations are executed with respect to input size and assuming worst case scenarios